File too big for an email attachment yet again?

 • The postage costs for shipping: Especially in total, considerable sums could quickly arise.

-• A lot of shadow IT was created and data sovereignty was lost very quickly: it simply became impossible to track how many data sets were on the move and where.
+• A lot of shadow IT was created, and data sovereignty was lost very quickly: it simply became impossible to track how many data sets were on the move and where.

-Nowadays it is common to send large files digitally.
+Nowadays, it is common to send large files digitally.
 This is faster, easier and saves money.
 But there are also many pitfalls to be aware of.

-Advantages of large file transfers with Cryptshare
+Advantages of large file transfers with Pointsharp

-Intuitively to use
+Intuative to use

 Send files of any size